gerefloc45/Nemesis-API/wiki/Behavior-Trees.md

 # Behavior Trees

-Behavior Trees are the foundation of  switch (Behavior Trees are the foundation of Nemesis-API.
-This page explains what they are and how to use them effectively..Value) { "Nemesis-API" { "VoidAPI" } "Nemesis API" { "VoidAPI" } "nemesisapi" { "voidapi" } default { Behavior Trees are the foundation of Nemesis-API.
-This page explains what they are and how to use them effectively..Value } } .
+Behavior Trees are the foundation of VoidAPI.
 This page explains what they are and how to use them effectively.

 ## What is a Behavior Tree?